Afghanistan announces ceasefire with Taliban for Eid - Journal du Cameroun

 However when coupled with the fatwa, the announcement does put pressure on the Taliban, Yusufzai said.

-“If it was only Ghani or the government, then the Taliban wouldn’t have cared or even answered,” he said.
+“If it was only Ghani or the government, then the Taliban wouldn’t have cared,” he said.

-“This is the clerics who are telling the Taliban only the state can announce jihad… The Taliban cannot just say they don’t agree, they will have to come up with an answer.”
+“This is the clerics … The Taliban cannot just say they don’t agree, they will have to come up with an answer.”

-Afghanistan’s High Peace Council, charged with negotiating with the Taliban, backed Ghani’s announcement Thursday.

-Social media users desperate for peace quickly called on the insurgents to agree to the ceasefire, though many were sceptical.
+Social media users desperate for peace quickly called on the insurgents to agree to the ceasefire.

-“It’s not a ceasefire if only one side observes it,” said Twitter user Said Kamal Hassan.

 “I hope all parties involved announce ceasefire and not a single bullet is fired anymore,” wrote Twitter user Sharyar Hadi.
 “We are tired of wars and killings.”